wmglab-duke/pyfibers/README.md

    - Open anaconda prompt
    - Navigate to the repo root directory
    - `pip install .`
-4. To compile the mod files, in anaconda prompt, run the command `wmglab_neuron_install` (Note: if you receive a message that the wmglab_neuron_install command is not found, find the executable for this command in the `bin` path of your python directory and run it there.)
+4. To compile the mod files, in Anaconda prompt, run the command `wmglab_neuron_install`
+   - Note: if you receive a message that the wmglab_neuron_install command is not found, find the executable for this command in the `bin` path of your python directory and run it there (i.e., double-click on it)
+   - After a few seconds, your terminal window should say "Successfully installed wmglab-neuron-\<Major>.\<Minor>.\<Patch>".
 ### Migrating from v0.0.1 to v0.0.2
 1. Change all usages and imports of the Stimulation class to ScaledStim.
   - `from wmglab_neuron import ScaledStim`